 Latest Election Stories

-The Democratic Senatorial Campaign Committee will add Simone Ward and Sadie Weiner to its senior staff roster, according to a Tuesday news release provided first to CQ Roll Call.
+The Democratic Senatorial Campaign Committee will promote Sadie Weiner to communications director next week, putting her in charge of the committees communication strategy for the 2016 cycle, according to a release provided first to CQ Roll Call.

 In a surprise announcement, Arapahoe County District Attorney George Brauchler, the Republican whom Colorado and national party leaders had been counting on to challenge Democratic Sen. Michael Bennet, said Wednesday that he will instead run for re-election, according to reports from Colorados 9News.

 Four times a year, when campaigns reach their quarterly fundraising reporting deadlines, email inboxes across the country start to flood with pitches that seemingly become more shameless each time.

 Kentucky Commissioner of Agriculture James Comer on Wednesday announced his candidacy for Congress in the states 1st District a day after U.S. Rep. Edward Whitfield said he would not seek a 12th term.

 In the wake of Speaker John A. Boehners resignation, the Democratic Congressional Campaign Committee says it sees an opportunity to push a narrative into 2016 that the House Republican Conference has moved too far to the right for the country.

 Its been a wild couple of days for Rep. Trey Gowdy.

 Update 3:45 p.m. | Rep. Edward Whitfield, R-Ky., under a cloud of an ethics investigation, announced Tuesday he will not seek a 12th term in Congress.

 Virginia Republicans are chattering that former Republican National Committee chairman Ed Gillespie, who narrowly lost a 2014 Senate bid to Democratic Sen. Mark Warner, is ready to run for political office again.